markshepherd/IPIP-NEO-Scorer/README.md

 # IPIP-NEO-Scorer
-This is a command-line app that analyzes user responses to the SurveyMonkey survey "Johnson 120 IPIP-NEO-PI-R".
+This is a command-line app that analyzes user responses to the SurveyMonkey survey "Personality and Motivation in Persons with Alcohol Problems".
 The result is a report that gives each user's score for the [Big 5](https://en.wikipedia.org/wiki/Big_Five_personality_traits) personality traits and their 30 facets.

 This app is written in NodeJS.
 It was developed and tested on Macintosh but I think it should work with little or no change on Windows and *nix.